Ultimate Guide: Google Cloud Backup and Restore

 It can make full use of the free space in cloud disks and help you get unlimited cloud storage.
-You only need to connect enough cloud disks to CBackupper.
+You only need to connect enough cloud disks to CBackup.

 It’s free and easy-to-use.

-Then, please do the following preparations before Google Cloud backup and restore with CBackupper.
+Then, please do the following preparations before Google Cloud backup and restore with CBackup.

 Step 1.
-Go to the main page of CBackupper and get started to create an account, and sign in CBackupper.
+Go to the main page of CBackup and get started to create an account, and sign in CBackup.

 Step 2.
-Navigate to the Added Clouds tab, click + Add Cloud button, select Google Drive and click Add to continue, then allow CBackpper to access your current Google Drive, and modify Display Name and customize the Storage Path, Allocate Space and Related Tasks, and tick the Note option and click OK to add Google drive.
+Navigate to the My Storage tab, click + button, select Google Drive and click Add to continue, then allow CBackpper to access your current Google Drive, and modify Cloud Name and customize the Storage Path, and tick the Note option and click OK to add Google drive.

 Step 1.
-Click Backup Tasks and tap the New Tasks button subsequently.
+Click Backup Tasks and tap the New Task button subsequently.